janszli/application/README.md

-## CPST Assessment - File System Emulator
+## Check Point's Take Home Assessment - File System Emulator

 ### How to use:
 - Option 1: Run the `file_system.py` file locally with `python file_system.py` if Python 3 is installed.
 Python can be installed here: https://www.python.org/downloads/ or using homebrew